roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© "Gosh, what time is it?" she suddenly blurted out.
+"Gosh, what time is it?" she suddenly blurted out.
 I didn't have a watch, but figured it was close to 9.
 She said she had to be home by 8:45, a girl friend was coming over at 9.
 "I'll check my cell," Lilac gasped.
 Then she turned to pick up her beach bag from the grass behind her.
 As her backside came into view again, and she bent over, I couldn't repress a moan.

  Holy fuck, I was looking at her almost-nude asscheeks!